 Man v.s.
 Machine

-Using human demonstrations are expensive and we need frequent expert involvement to fill the holes.
-There are situations that the computer can plan a better course of actions.
+Using human demonstrations is expensive and we need frequent expert involvement to fill the holes.
+There are situations that the computer can plan a better course of action.
 By sampling local data, the extra information helps the computer to define the local model and the problem better.
-It can generate local decisions that maybe even better than humans.
-But these solutions do not generalize well and vulnerable to changes in conditions and do not provide consistency result.
+It can generate local decisions that may be even better than humans.
+But these solutions do not generalize well and are vulnerable to changes in conditions and do not provide consistent results.
 In addition, local decisions can be biased and the accumulated errors hurt.
 Our fix may lie in deep learning DL.
 With proper training, DL is good at extracting common patterns and eliminates noisy information.
 If we can plan the training strategy well, we can have a nice policy by imitating controls planned by the computer.
-Even individual sampled action maybe specialize or not perfect, through DL, we can find the common pattern in solving those problems.
+Even individual sampled action may be specialized or not perfect, through DL, we can find the common pattern in solving those problems.

 One of the strategies heavily depends on self-training.
 With no human interactions, collecting a large number of samples becomes economically feasible.
 With this huge volume of samples, we can discover the fundamental rules in performing tasks.
 When present with target goals, we use this knowledge with planning to complete them.

 During training, we may optionally present a goal for the robot arms to achieve.
 This goal is not necessarily similar to our final goal which may be too hard and require human involvement to complete.
 This hurts the self-training progress and reduces the amount of data collected.
 Therefore, we may present the self-training arms for a much easier goal.
 Or simply try out pre-programmed semi-random actions.
 Intuitively, if children can learn enough basic skills, they can utilize them through planning to solve complex problems.